mongodb/mongodb-enterprise-kubernetes/README.md

+> **DEPRECATED:** This repository is no longer maintained.
+Please use the new repository at [mongodb/mongodb-kubernetes](https://github.com/mongodb/mongodb-kubernetes) instead.
+>
+> For more information on this decision - what it means and entails - see the [announcement](https://github.com/mongodb/mongodb-kubernetes/releases/tag/v1.0.0) and our [public documentation](https://www.mongodb.com/docs/kubernetes-operator/).

 # MongoDB Enterprise Kubernetes Operator #

 Welcome to the MongoDB Enterprise Kubernetes Operator.
 The Operator enables easy deploy of the following applications into Kubernetes clusters: